Home Search Advice

 Protect Your Negotiating Position

 Protect your private and confidential information to maintain a strong negotiating position.
-You should NOT share your personal information and financial status with anyone but the Buyer Agent who will only represent you and your best interests.
+You should ONLY share personal and financial information with a Buyer Agent who represents you and your best interests.

 For example, here are the kinds of personal details you should NOT share with anyone except your Buyer Agent: